chiamp/skill-expression-game-analysis/README.md

 ### Game Rules
 We'd like to see how the approximation of the skill score compares to the true value.
 We'll be using a simplified version of a single-player blackjack game as an example.
 The simplicity allows the calculation of the true theoretical skill score to be possible.

 In this game, there is a player and a dealer.
 The deck consists of 8 cards numbered from 1 to 4, with two copies of each card.
-The player is dealt two cards and the dealer is dealt one card face-up.
+The player is dealt two cards face-up and the dealer is dealt one card face-up.

 The goal of the player is to have the sum of their hand be higher than the sum of the dealer's hand.
 Each game, the player decides whether they want to add a card from the deck to their hand (i.e. if they want to **hit**).
 At any point if the sum of the player's hand is greater than 8, the player loses (i.e. the player **busts**).